 The Commercial Recycled Water Fill Station is located inside the DSRSD Regional Wastewater Treatment Facility at 7399 Johnson Drive in Pleasanton.

 Before your first water pickup, you must apply for a permit at the District Office, 7051 Dublin Boulevard, Dublin, and be trained in mandatory procedures.
 Please schedule an appointment with Ann Cigliuti at (925) 875-2334.
 Download the Water Reuse Permit and Construction Meter Use Agreement to fill in and bring with you.
 Also contact Ann to renew an existing permit.

 Due to site constraints, the commercial fill station can only accommodate water trucks with a capacity of 4,000 gallons or less.
 Tractor-trailer water tankers cannot be accommodated.

 Looking for a commercial fill station closer to you?
 Bay Area Clean Water Agencies (BACWA) has a location guide.

 The Residential Recycled Water Fill Station is closed until further notice due to construction at the water recycling plant.

 Recycled Water Construction Meters and Hydrants

 Purple recycled water hydrants are located throughout the District’s service area (map).
-To these hydrants, contractors must obtain a purple recycled water construction meter from the District.
+To use these hydrants, you must obtain a purple recycled water construction meter from the District.
 Recycled water hydrants have unique nozzles that do not fit the District’s yellow potable water construction meters.
 This minimizes the possibility of cross connections between the potable and recycled water distribution systems.

 Where recycled water distribution mains are adjacent to a construction site, DSRSD may allow temporary connection to the distribution main.
-For more information, call (925) 828-0515 and follow menu prompts to engineering, construction permits.
+For more information, call (925) 828-0515 and follow menu prompts to Engineering, construction permits.

 - Water Reuse Permit